dingxiong/dingxiong.github.io/_posts/2025-04-01-terraform.md

 The second record is the md5 hash of the state content.
 When the state is updated, the md5 is updated at the same time.
 See [code](https://github.com/hashicorp/terraform/blob/5c4c6698822424793508642701185c04f32b05a4/internal/backend/remote-state/s3/client.go#L240).

+Sometime, `terraform plan` may fail in the middle without release the state lock.
+You can delete lock entry in the backend manually, and rerun the command.

 ### Logging